RELATES TO: KRS Chapter 13B, 218A.205, 314.011, 314.031, 314.071(4), 314.091, 314.107, 314.470, 314.991(3)

 Section 4.
 The restrictions or conditions imposed by the board on a temporary work permit, holder of a multistate licensure privilege, or license or provisional license may include the following:

-(6) Requiring the individual to have his or her employer submit to the board written reports of performance or compliance with the requirements set by the board.
+(6) Requiring the individual to have his or her employer submit to the board written reports of performance or compliance with the requirements established by the board;

-(11) Requiring the individual to be employed as a nurse for a specified period of time.
+(11) Requiring the individual to be employed as a nurse for a specified period of time; or

 (12) Requiring the individual to complete continuing education in a specific subject.

 Section 5.
 Anonymous complaints.
-Section 1(2)(a) of this administrative regulation notwithstanding, the board shall accept an anonymous complaint so long as the complaint is accompanied by sufficient corroborating evidence as would allow the board to believe, based upon a totality of the circumstances, that a reasonable probability exists that the complaint is meritorious.
+Section 1(2)(a) of this administrative regulation notwithstanding, the board shall accept an anonymous complaint if the complaint is accompanied by sufficient corroborating evidence as would allow the board to believe, based upon a totality of the circumstances, that a reasonable probability exists that the complaint is meritorious.